-Since 2010, when he successfully ran for San Francisco supervisor, Wiener has relied on campaign contributions from developers, landlords, real estate attorneys, and real estate lobbying groups to win elected office and remain in power.
-The state senator is now pushing SB 50, which housing justice and tenants rights activists describe as a “trickle-down housing” bill that will generate billions for luxury-housing developers, but worsen housing affordability and gentrification crises in California’s cities.
+Since 2010, when he successfully ran for San Francisco supervisor, Wiener has relied on campaign contributions from developers, landlords, real estate attorneys, property management firms, and real estate lobbying groups to win elected office and remain in power.
+The state senator is now pushing SB 50, which housing justice activists describe as a “trickle-down housing” bill that will generate billions for luxury-housing developers and the real estate industry, but will worsen housing affordability and gentrification crises in California’s cities.

 “SB 50’s so-called protections for gentrifying communities of color are insufficient and time-limited,” says Rene Moya, director of Housing Is A Human Right.
 “It’s premised on a failed mantra that building just about any housing, regardless of who it’s for and who owns it, will alleviate a crisis caused by financial speculation and requiring the displacement of poorer communities.
 It seems that Senator Wiener believes gentrification is inevitable; many of us in the housing rights movement strongly disagree.
 Housing policies should not create more damage.”